pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 # [fit] My work used for good

+- People using it to land jobs
-- Help people build their dream projects
+- Building dream projects
 - Various community service efforts
-- Finding suspects after 2013 Marathon bombers

-TODO improve
+  - Health care firms
+  - Charities and non-profits
+  - Catching terrorist bombers (Boston Marathon 2013)

 ---